-Leading up to this most recent project we put together a team to help monitor the impact and implementation of federal health care reform in New Mexico.
+Leading up to this project we had put together a team to help monitor the impact and implementation of federal health care reform in New Mexico.
 The goal of this W.K.
 Kellogg Foundation funded project was to ensure that people in low-income communities and communities of color have health equity, which is an equal chance at living healthy lives, as is intended in the Affordable Care Act.
 We partnered with the University of New Mexico’s Health Sciences Center and RWJF Center for Health Policy to conduct the study and New Mexico Alliance of Health Councils to ensure local communities were represented.
 Click for full report

 Earlier, Con Alma convened a number of healthcare reform initiatives and events.
 In 2012 and 2013 we held regional convenings to update nonprofits, government agencies, and businesses on new activities and changes related to health care reform since the BluePrint for Health New Mexico: Health Care Reform Implementation Work Plan report was released in November 2011.
 Speakers at the convenings provided information about components of the Affordable Care Act such as Medicaid expansion, American Indian eligibility and the health-insurance exchange, as well as proposed bills for the year’s legislative session.
 About 100 people, representing local and state government, nonprofits, educational institutions and other organizations, attended each meeting.
 The convenings also provided an opportunity for networking, information sharing, and discussion on needs and gaps in health care reform implementation in New Mexico.
-Materials from the regional conevenings can be found here Health Care Reform Convening – Presentation Materials, here Native American Health Care Reform Guide, and here EVERYONE WINS: Maximizing the Economic Impact of Health Care Delivery in New Mexico.
+Materials from the regional convenings can be found here Health Care Reform Convening – Presentation Materials, here Native American Health Care Reform Guide, and here EVERYONE WINS: Maximizing the Economic Impact of Health Care Delivery in New Mexico.

 On September 25, 2013, the Con Alma Health Foundation in partnership with the Center for Nonprofit Excellence offered two free information sessions on the Affordable Care Act and its implications for nonprofit employers.
 The sessions consisted of an overview and panel discussion about the new insurance marketplace, what new documentation and provisions of the plan apply to small and to large nonprofits, and where you can get assistance to better understand the Affordable Care Act.
 Materials from those sessions can be found here: Affordable Care Act Implications for Nonprofit Employers.